 - If any other adults are contributing to the parties’ household incomes.

 If you already have a court order or separation agreement addressing child support, you may need assistance enforcing that order or agreement.
 There are a number of ways to do so, depending on what your particular order says about enforcement.
-The family law lawyers at MDW Law in Halifax can assist you in determining the appropriate steps to take towards proper child support enforcement in your matter.
+The family law lawyers at MDW Law in Halifax and Bedford can assist you in determining the appropriate steps to take towards proper child support enforcement in your matter.

 As financial circumstances change, you may need to revisit the amount of child support payable by either party.
 There are many changes that may affect a child support arrangement, some of which include: